RillingDev/rilling.dev/source/_posts/getting-into-javascript-building-and-bundling-bundling-tools.md

 ### Conclusion

--   Browserify is for projects where you want to start quick and only use CommonJS, and/or projects which already have a build process involving e.g. Gulp.
+-   Browserify is for projects where you want to start quickly and only use CommonJS, and/or projects which already have a build process involving e.g. Gulp.
 -   Webpack if you want one beefy tool that can do everything very well, but can require more setup.
 -   Rollup is similar to Webpack, but with less trouble setting it up in exchange for a slightly less mature ecosystem and a smaller community behind it.